fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程二.md

 &emsp;&emsp;`numpy.isnan(x, /, out=None, *, where=True, casting='same_kind', order='K', dtype=None, subok=True[, signature, extobj]) = <ufunc 'isnan'>`: Test element-wise for `NaN` and return result as a `boolean` array.
 Parameters:

-- `x`: array_like.
+- `x`: `array_like`.
 Input array.
-- `out`: ndarray, None, or tuple of ndarray and None, optional.
+- `out`: `ndarray`, `None`, or `tuple of ndarray` and `None`, optional.
 A location into which the result is stored.
 If provided, it must have a shape that the inputs broadcast to.
-If not provided or None, a freshly-allocated array is returned.
+If not provided or `None`, a freshly-allocated array is returned.
 A tuple (possible only as a keyword argument) must have length equal to the number of outputs.
-- `where`: array_like, optional.
-Values of True indicate to calculate the ufunc at that position, values of False indicate to leave the value in the output alone.
+- `where`: `array_like`, optional.
+Values of `True` indicate to calculate the ufunc at that position, values of `False` indicate to leave the value in the output alone.

 &emsp;&emsp;Returns:

 - `y`: `ndarray` or `bool`.
-For scalar input, the result is a new boolean with value True if the input is NaN; otherwise the value is False.
-For array input, the result is a boolean array of the same dimensions as the input and the values are True if the corresponding element of the input is NaN; otherwise the values are False.
+For scalar input, the result is a new `boolean` with value `True` if the input is `NaN`; otherwise the value is `False`.
+For array input, the result is a `boolean` array of the same dimensions as the input and the values are `True` if the corresponding element of the input is `NaN`; otherwise the values are `False`.

-&emsp;&emsp;Notes: NumPy uses the IEEE Standard for Binary Floating-Point for Arithmetic (IEEE 754).
-This means that `Not a Number` is not equivalent to infinity.
+&emsp;&emsp;Notes: `NumPy` uses the `IEEE Standard for Binary Floating-Point for Arithmetic`.
+This means that `Not a Number` is not equivalent to `infinity`.

 ``` python
 >>> np.isnan(np.nan)